Meet the Author!

 As for our own stuff?
 Well, we have about a decade of writing experience under our belt, and almost half a decade of general publishing tomfoolery.
 We currently have about three books of queer dark fantasy out on Itch.io, and a bunch of other stories in the works.
 You can see those in “Our Stories.”
 The next Heralds of Rhimn story should go up like clockwork on May 20th.

-Unfortunately, our brain is sometimes made of scrambled egg.
+This lovely website of ours will be a constant work in process; unfortunately, our brain is sometimes made of scrambled egg.
 We do our best to keep up with everything, but we often need a little peace and quiet while we dive into our projects.
 We get things done erratically but consistently!
-And regardless, feel free to reach out if you want to chat with us; we’re happy to help if you have any questions about our projects or tutorials.
+Regardless, feel free to reach out if you want to chat with us; we’re happy to help if you have any questions about our projects or tutorials.

 Q & A with the Novelry!